The Agentic Commerce Framework

 What This Means for Your Organization

 Where you sit on this ladder today determines what investments will actually generate ROI versus what will only add technical complexity without unlocking capability.
+It also determines who is exposed when something goes wrong: liability for an agent's actions does not stay theoretical once that agent has executed a transaction.

 For Procurement Leaders